jorendorff/tabletop-games/rpgs/identifamy.md

 things you say and the choices you make.
 It is a role-playing game that you can win by role-playing well!

-It contains a bit of Taboo (a fantastic party game), a bit of Identik (another fantastic party game), a whole bunch of D&D, and a heaping helping of improv.
+It contains a bit of Taboo (a fantastic party game) and a bit of Identik (another fantastic party game).
+But Identifamy is mainly a role-playing game... with an extra dash of role-playing.

 The basic overview of the game is like this:

 *   **Identity.** Each player secretly builds a character with ten traits.

-*   **Bonding.** Some pairs of players establish a Bond: they reveal just a couple of their traits to each other and work out a back story together that tells how they met and how the two characters are tied to one another.
+*   **Bonding.** Some players establish Bonds: they reveal just a couple of their traits to each other and work out a back story together that tells how they met and how the two characters are tied to one another.

 *   **Adventure.** There's a story that unfolds, where the characters work together, get to know one another, form a team, and fight